MicrosoftDocs/azure-docs/includes/active-directory-develop-error-handling-intro.md

 During the sign-in experience, you may encounter errors about consents, Conditional Access (MFA, Device Management, Location-based restrictions), token issuance and redemption, and user properties.

-See the following section that matches the language you are using for more details about error handling for your app.
+The following section provides more details about error handling for your app.